Tonetfal/GenericAssetSortingUtility/README.md

 	UPROPERTY(VisibleAnywhere, BlueprintReadOnly)
 	int32 DisplayOrder = 0;

-  // Other relevant things to a shop item...
+	// Other relevant things to a level...
 };
 ```